syncthing/docs/specs/bep-v1.rst

         LZ4  = 1;
     }

-When the **compression** field is **NONE**, the Header is followed directly by a message in protocol buffer format.
-The message is **length** bytes long.
+When the **compression** field is **NONE**, the message is directly in protocol buffer format.

-When the compression field is **LZ4**, the Header is followed directly by an LZ4 compressed block.
-The first four bytes of the block is a four byte integer (an int32) indicating the length of the uncompressed block.
-This may be used to ensure sufficient buffer space prior to decompression.
+When the compression field is **LZ4**, the message consists of a four byte integer describing the uncompressed message length followed by a single LZ4 block.
+After decompressing the LZ4 block it should be interpreted as a protocol buffer message just a in the uncompressed case.

 Message Subtypes
 ----------------